rougier/from-python-to-numpy/02-introduction.rst

 **Vectorized approach**

-But, we can further simplifying things by considering a random walk to be composed of a number of steps and corresponding positions are the cumulative sum of these steps.
+But, we can further simplify things by considering a random walk to be composed of a number of steps and corresponding positions are the cumulative sum of these steps.

 .. code:: python

    steps = 2*np.random.randint(0, 2, size=n) - 1
    walk = np.cumsum(steps)

+This book is about vectorization, be it at the level of code or problem.
+We'll see the difference is important before looking at custom vectorization.